jethornton/flexgui/docs_flex/source/probe.rst

 .. image:: /images/probe-02.png
    :align: center

-To run the example, close the E Stop, turn Power on, Home all, then togggle the Enable button.
+To run the example, close the E Stop, turn Power on, Home all, then toggle the Enable button.
 When probing is enabled many other controls are disabled including the spindle.